fotoply/discord-when-bot/README.md

 - Poll message shows buttons for each date (max 25), labeled like `Fri Aug 29`
 - Message includes a per-date list of responders and a combined list of all voters
 - Button clicks toggle availability and live-update counts and lists
-- In-memory store (polls reset when the bot restarts)
+- Persistent polls backed by a local SQLite database (survive restarts)

 ## Prerequisites
 - Node.js 18.17+ (LTS recommended)